Marwari horse: Characteristics

+Breed history

 The origins of the Marwari are obscure.
 It is thought to descend from the warhorses of the Rajput warriors of the Marwar and Mewar regions of Rajasthan, with subsequent influence of horses of Turkoman type brought to the area by Mughal invaders in the sixteenth century.
 Unlike the Kathiawari, the Marwari shows little Arab influence.
 In the late sixteenth century Abu'l-Fazl ibn Mubarak, in his Ain-i-Akbari, says that the finest horses in India were those of Kutch, and recounts a myth that an Arab ship carrying seven fine Arab horses was shipwrecked on the shore of that district; Kutch is in modern Gujarat, while Marwar is in Rajasthan.
 Abu'l-Fazl also makes clear that the Emperor Akbar had about twelve thousand horses in his court stables, and that there were constant arrivals of new horses from all parts of the Islamic world.
 There is also the possibility of some Mongolian influence from the north.
 The breed probably originated in northwest India on the Afghanistan border, as well as in Uzbekistan, Kazakhstan, and Turkmenistan, and takes its name from the Marwar region (also called the Jodhpur region) of India.

 The Rathores, rulers of Marwar and successful Rajput cavalry, were the traditional breeders of the Marwari.
 The Rathores were forced from their Kingdom of Kanauj in 1193, and withdrew into the Great Indian and Thar Deserts.
 The Marwari was vital to their survival, and during the 12th century they followed strict selective breeding processes, keeping the finest stallions for the use of their subjects.
-During this time, the horses were considered divine beings, and at times they were only allowed to be ridden by members of the Rajput families and the Kshatriyas warrior caste.
+During this time, the horses were considered divine beings, and at times they were only allowed to be ridden by members of the Rajput families.
 When the Mughals captured northern India in the early 16th century, they brought Turkoman horses that were probably used to supplement the breeding of the Marwari.
 Marwaris were renowned during this period for their bravery and courage in battle, as well as their loyalty to their riders.
-During the late 16th century, the Rajputs of Marwar, under the leadership of Mughal emperor Akbar, formed a cavalry force over 50,000 strong.
+During the late 16th century, the Rajputs of Marwar region, who were under the suzerainty of Mughal emperor Akbar, formed a cavalry force over 50,000 strong.
 The Rathores believed that the Marwari horse could only leave a battlefield under one of three conditions – victory, death, or carrying a wounded master to safety.
 The horses were trained to be extremely responsive in battlefield conditions, and were practised in complex riding maneuvers.
 Over 300 years later, during the First World War, Marwar lancers under Sir Pratap Singh assisted the British.